 How Long Is 12 Inches?

-Twelve inches equals exactly one foot in the imperial system.
-If you’re trying to picture it without a ruler, spread your thumb and pinky finger as far apart as you can.
-For most adults, that span measures around 8 to 9 inches.
-Add a few more inches, and you’re very close to a foot.
+In the imperial system, there are twelve inches in exactly one foot.
+If you hope to visualize it without a measuring tool, spread your thumb and pinky as far apart as possible.
+Measured across their wingspan, that ranges for most adults from 8 to 9 inches.
+Add a couple more inches and you are almost to a foot.

 Common Objects That Are About 12 Inches Long